Matheuskempa/My_Udacity_Capstone/README.md

 ## References and Sources of Data:

-* https://fbref.com/ : Site where Webscrapping was done - Data from Fotball.
+* https://fbref.com/ : Site where Webscrapping was done - Data from Brazilian Serie A Fotball.